cerana/cerana/general/openzfs-resiliency-background.md

 # OpenZFS Resiliency Gaps

-This is a summary of factors that may affect the reliability of each major OpenZFs platform.
+This is a summary of factors that may affect the reliability of each major OpenZFS platform.

 ## illumos
 FMA on illumos is able to respond to a large set of possible hardware faults.
 Resources and devices being represented in complete trees makes managing devices much more consistent on other platforms.